krik8235/krik8235/README.md

   - Founded & exited <a href="https://kuriko.vercel.app/my-startups/edtech-bcio">my edutech startup</a> in 2024

 🍓 Currently:
-  - Building <a href="https://beta.versi0n.io/">beta</a> for my second startup, version and running pilot projects
+  - Building <a href="https://pypi.org/project/versionhq/">LLM orchestration frameworks</a> for multi-agent systems specialized in outbound workflows.
+  - Visit website from <a href="https://versi0n.io/">here</a>

 🌱 Fun fact:
   -  Explored 30 countries across the globe